 How to Install MTR

-MTR is available on Windows, Mac OS, and Linux.
+MTR is available for users with Windows, Mac OS, and Linux.
 The installation process differs according to which platform you’re working on.

 To download MTR on Windows you can download the Windows version WINMTR via this link here.